 What image do you want to be changed into?
 The image the world offers?
 Or God’s image?

 What do we put before our eyes?
-The pictures and drawings of the world?
+The pictures of the world?
 Or God’s handiwork in nature?

-This is why it is so important for us to be spending our time beholding God’s works, for how can we expect to be reflecting God’s character to the world.
-How can we call ourselves "Christians" if we ourselves are beholding the world?
+How important it is for us to be spending our time beholding God’s works, for how else can we expect to be reflecting God’s character to the world?
+How can we call ourselves God's followers if we ourselves are beholding the world?

 Ecclesiastes 7:13 tells us to "consider the work of God, for who can make that straight, which He hath made crooked?"

-"The whole natural world is designed to be an interpreter of the things of God."* Adam and Eve lived in a garden, and there they learned precious lessons about their Creator.
-"They communed with God in His created works."*
+"The whole natural world is designed to be an interpreter of the things of God."1 Adam and Eve lived in a garden, and there they learned precious lessons about their Creator.
+"They communed with God in His created works."1

 They took the time to examine a little insect, or to notice the intricate beauty of a little flower petal, and each one taught them yet another lesson of God’s character.